DorBitton/LFCS-official/stuff/Networking.md

   |  filter       |          |  ✓  |  ✓  |  ✓    |      |
   | security      |          |   ✓       |  ✓   |   ✓    |      |
   |    nat (SNAT)           |         |     ✓      |     |       |  ✓    |

+***UFW:***
+* UFW is the firewall in Ubuntu versions.
+* to check UFW status: 'sudo ufw status'
+* Once we set ufw mode to enabled, it will deny any incoming non ruled traffic.
+* To open up ports we will use: 'sudo ufw allow portNumber' we can also be more specific and add TCP or UDP connection after the port: 'sudo ufw allow 22/tcp'
+* usefull commands:
+  * 'sudo ufw enable / disable'
+  * 'sudo ufw allow / block portNumber'
+  * 'sudo ufw status verbose'
+  * 'sudo ufw allow/deny from ipAddr/24 to any port portNumber' - Allow incoming connection from a certain IP to Any ip on a port number
+  * Rules manipulatin: 'sudo ufw status numbered' , 'sudo ufw delete Number' , 'sudo ufw insert ruleNumber rule'

 ***Firewalld:***